 Tool->Reboot Schedule Overview

-1. Schedule Tab: you will have information about all schedules that you have configured using reboot schedule tab on groups.
+1. Schedule Tab: you will have information about all schedules that you have configured using the reboot schedule tab on groups.

 2. History Tab: You can view all the history of reboots.